French Directory: Church and State

 A new religion, Theophilanthropy, had been founded in 1796 by a Freemason printer-bookseller named Jean-Baptiste Chemin-Dupontès (1760–1852?).
 It was encouraged by the Director La Révellière-Lépeaux and the Ministry of the Interior, with the state paying for its newspaper.
 Members believed in God and in the immortality of the soul, but not in the original sin.
 The sect was similar in form to Calvinism, with readings aloud of texts, hymns and sermons.
 With the support of the Directory, the sect was given four churches in Paris, including Saint-Roch, Saint-Sulpice and, in April 1798, Notre-Dame de Paris, as well as churches in Dijon, Poitiers and Bordeaux.
 Members of the sect included some prominent figures, such as General Hoche, the industrialist Éleuthère Irénée du Pont, the painter Jean-Baptiste Regnault, and the American philosopher and political activist Thomas Paine.
 Beginning in May 1798, however, the Directory began to withdraw support from the newly established deistic sect, which it considered too close to the Jacobins.
 The sect still had eighteen churches in 1799, but in 1801 it was abolished by Bonaparte.

-In Italy, the French army attacked the papal states governed by the Roman Catholic Church in Italy.
+In Italy, the French army attacked the Papal States governed by the Roman Catholic Church in Italy.
 In February 1797, Bonaparte occupied Ancona to force Pope Pius VI to negotiate.
-The pope was obliged to cede Ancona and the northern part of his states to the new French-sponsored Cispadane Republic.
+The pope was obliged to cede Ancona and the northern part of his states, creating the French-sponsored Anconine Republic.
 The gold and silver in the treasury of the Vatican was taken to France to help support the French currency.
 Following anti-French riots in Rome in December 1797, a French army under Berthier entered Rome and proclaimed a Roman Republic.
 Pius VI was taken prisoner by the French Army, and transferred to Valence in France, where he was kept prisoner until his death in 1801.